gastonmanzur/appPatin/frontend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Environment setup

+Create a `.env` file in this folder based on `.env.example`.
+Set `VITE_GOOGLE_CLIENT_ID` to your Google OAuth Client ID.
+Make sure that the client ID allows your deployment domain (e.g. `https://apppatin-frontend.onrender.com`) under "Authorized JavaScript origins" in the Google Cloud console.